United States Anti-Doping Agency head Travis Tygart has claimed Lance Armstrong is still lying about the full extent of his doping past.

 “His blood tests in 2009, 2010, expert reports based on the variation of his blood values from those tests, one to a million chance that it was due to something other than doping.”

 Tygart claimed there were clear reasons for Armstrong to proclaim his innocence during those later years as it meant he would be exempt from possible criminal prosecution, because there is a five-year statute on a charge of fraud.

-Eleven of Armstrong’s former team-mates testified to USADA about his doping regime and Tygart said there was only one course of action for Armstrong if he wanted his lifetime ban from USADA lifted.
+Eleven of Armstrong’s former team-mates testified to USADA about his doping regime, in which they had been involved.
+Some were given bans of six months, but Tygart said there was only one course of action for Armstrong if he wanted is lifetime ban from USADA lifted.

-“He would have to come in just like all 11 of his team-mates did and testify truthfully about all of those who were involved with him pulling off this grant heist.”
+“He would have to come in just like all 11 of his team-mates did and testify truthfully about all of those who were involved with him pulling off this grand heist,” Tygart said.

 USADA have given Armstrong a deadline of February 6 to agree to confess all under oath.

 Tygart revealed, in pursuing Armstrong, he had received death threats in the form of anonymous emails and letters.

 “The worst was probably (a threat to put) a bullet in my head,” he said.

 “I turned it over to the FBI to investigate it, which they’re doing.”

 Tygart also claimed that had Armstrong prevailed and USADA failed in the case, it would have sent out a message that it is possible to “cheat your way to the top”.